We give our gardens thought,

 haunt a darkened alley.
 They are the ones who wantonly discharge firearms

 into the bedrooms of children.
-They will kill a human being to steal a
+They would commit murder to steal a

 If only they had seen a plant